freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/machine-learning/clustering-algorithms/index.md

 4. Once all data points have been classified, compute the midpoint of all points for each cluster and assign as new centroid
 5. Repeat steps 3 and 4 until the centroids converge upon certain k points.

+Try different values for K and plot the results on graph.
+This should help you decide a better value of K.

 Since we only need to calculate k x n distances (rather than n(n-1) distances for knn algorithm), this algorithm is quite scalable.

 Here's a clustering example in Python that uses the [Iris Dataset](https://www.kaggle.com/uciml/iris)